 Net position may serve over time as a useful indicator of a government's financial position.
-Net position at June 30, 2019 was \$1,216,191.
+Net position at June 30, 2020 was \$1,187,844.
 The primary asset of the Authority is the investment in CFD 1990-1 local obligations.
 The primary liability is the outstanding balance of the revenue refunding bonds.
 Both the local obligations investment and bonds payable balances will reduce over time, as the Authority's bonds are retired.

-During the fiscal year ended June 30, 2019, the CFD paid principal of \$362,000 to the Authority in accordance with the bonds' debt service schedule.
+During the fiscal year ended June 30, 2020, the CFD paid principal of \$383,000 to the Authority in accordance with the bonds' debt service schedule.
 The Authority used those funds, in addition to investment interest earnings, to pay down a portion of the special revenue tax bonds in accordance with those bonds' debt service schedule.

-Total net position decreased by \$16,453 during the fiscal year ended June 30, 2019.
-This decrease in net position is primarily the result of the debt service of the 2007 special tax refunding bonds exceeding that of the CFD 1990-1 local obligations during the fiscal year ended June 30, 2019.
-The decrease in total assets of \$371,123 was primarily attributable to the portion of the CFD 1990-1 local obligation investments scheduled to mature during the fiscal year ended June 30, 2019.
+Total net position decreased by \$28,347 during the fiscal year ended June 30, 2020.
+This decrease in net position is primarily attributable to interest paid on the bond.
+The decrease in total assets of \$393,147 was primarily attributable to the portion of the CFD 1990-1 local obligation investments scheduled to mature during the fiscal year ended June 30, 2020.